OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Command_System.md

 ```

 ### Account-Wide Permissions

-Permissions can be granted to entire accounts:
+**Game Rule Summary**: Permissions can be granted to entire accounts rather than individual characters.
+This means if you have permission to use a command, all your characters on that account can use it.
+This is convenient for players who have multiple characters but need the same special permissions.

 ```csharp
 public static void addPermissionAccount(GamePlayer player, string command)